-Due to the demyelination, the nerve impulse conduction is disrupted and result in clinical proprioceptive impairment.
-In addition to the late sequelae of Vitamin B12 deficiency, a clinical state involving the vasculature of the spinal cord can also result in a clinical manifestation such as ataxia and proprioceptive deficit.
-Posterior cord syndrome is a clinical disease state result from posterior spinal artery infarction.
+Due to the demyelination, the nerve impulse conduction is disrupted, resulting in clinical proprioceptive impairment.
+In addition to the late sequelae of Vitamin B12 deficiency, a clinical state involving the vasculature of the spinal cord can also result in clinical manifestations such as ataxia and proprioceptive deficit.
+Posterior cord syndrome is a clinical disease resulting from posterior spinal artery infarction.
 This sequel can involve impairment of vibration sense, proprioception, and loss of reflexes below the lesion with sparing of pain and temperature sensation.

-Lastly, in a hemisection of the spinal cord, known as Brown-Sequard syndrome, the posterior column pathway of the spinal cord is usually affected.
+Lastly, in a spinal cord hemisection, known as Brown-Sequard syndrome, the posterior column pathway of the spinal cord is usually affected.
 Most cases of Brown-Sequard syndrome are related to trauma.
 The classic clinical picture involves ipsilateral hemiparesis, loss of vibration and proprioception, and contralateral loss of pain and temperature.

 These disease states mentioned above may all result in ataxia as well as many other physical manifestations.
-To rule out certain disease states, such as Brown-Sequard syndrome, as the etiology for a proprioceptive deficit, taking a thorough past medical history, including trauma history, by the evaluator is crucial for early goal-directed care.
+To rule out certain disease states, such as Brown-Sequard syndrome, as the etiology for a proprioceptive deficit, taking a thorough past medical history (including trauma history)is crucial.
+The role of the evaluator is vital for early goal-directed care.